Hermann Zapf (1918-2015)

 From his first typeface designed when he was just 20 years old (Gilgengart), through more than 200 others right up to the present day, Zapf's work has achieved an unmatched popular success, while maintaining an aesthetic level which has earned him praise from professionals throughout the world.
 Several of his most popular type designs, such as Palatino, Optima, ITC Zapf Chancery Italic, and , are resident on most home computers.
 Other fonts, such as Michelangelo, Zapf International, and Zapf Renaissance - among numerous others - are the mainstay of many of the finest graphic designers of today.

-Hermann Zapf is married to the type designer and lettering artist Gudrun Zapf von Hesse.
+Hermann Zapf was married to the type designer and lettering artist Gudrun Zapf von Hesse.
+He died in 2015 at the age of 96.